romanamo/adventofcode/README.md

-#About
+# About

-My solutions for the advent calender [Advent of Code](https://adventofcode.com) created by Eric Wastl, written in [Python](https://www.python.org/).
+My solutions for the advent calendar [Advent of Code](https://adventofcode.com) created by Eric Wastl, written in [Python](https://www.python.org/).

 >Advent of Code is an Advent calendar of small programming puzzles